myersw12/wimax_ldpc_lib/README.md

 ## References

-<a name="footnote1">1</a>:Chia-Yu Lin, Chih-Chun Wei and Mong-Kai Ku, "Efficient encoding for dual-diagonal structured LDPC codes based on parity bit prediction and correction," APCCAS 2008 - 2008 IEEE Asia Pacific Conference on Circuits and Systems, Macao, 2008, pp. 1648-1651.
+<a name="footnote1">1</a>: Chia-Yu Lin, Chih-Chun Wei and Mong-Kai Ku, "Efficient encoding for dual-diagonal structured LDPC codes based on parity bit prediction and correction," APCCAS 2008 - 2008 IEEE Asia Pacific Conference on Circuits and Systems, Macao, 2008, pp. 1648-1651.
 doi: 10.1109/APCCAS.2008.4746353

 <a name="footnote2">2</a>: B. Le Gal and C. Jego, "High-Throughput Multi-Core LDPC Decoders Based on x86 Processor," in IEEE Transactions on Parallel and Distributed Systems, vol. 27, no. 5, pp. 1373-1386, May 1 2016.